hatfieldlibrary/tagger/README.md

 ### Development
 You're now ready to start the application.
 When you first start the application in development mode, Sequelize will create tables in the `acomtags_development` database.

 The Express service runs on the port configured in `config/environment.js` (3000).
-A browser window is opened on start and the watch service restarts as needed when files are updated.
+A browser window is opened on start and the watch service restarts the Express server and compiles sass whenever files are updated.

 The Tagger application uses Jade templates.

-Unfortunately, the grunt watch task doesn't update the browser window automatically with file edits.
+Unfortunately, the grunt `watch` task doesn't update the browser window automatically with file edits.
 This might be possible with additional work.
 My attempt to use livereload with the Jade templates ran into a problem with the conditional logic in the templates.
 So, when coding you'll need to manually refresh the browser.

 To start development mode: